plone/training/docs/effective-volto/architecture/client-ssr.md

 ## Volto - the SPA client bundle

-Once the HTML is loaded by the browser, the Volto Javascript client bundle is interpreted and executed.
+Once the HTML is loaded by the browser, the Volto JavaScript client bundle is interpreted and executed.
 Volto, the React app is then created in the browser memory.
 From now on, the browser will no longer fetch HTML from the server, but instead communicate via JSON with Plone, the backend server.
 The JSON-based